circlefin/malachite/specs/english/README.md

     able to vote for or decide `v'`, which in Tendermint consensus algorithm may compromise liveness.

-    **Note:** in contrast to algorithms from theoretical papers, a node running Tendermint consensus terminates a consensus instance after it has decided; it will no longer react on messages from that instance or send messages for that instance (if it is a validator).
+    **Note:** in contrast to algorithms from theoretical papers, a node running Tendermint consensus terminates$ a consensus instance after it has decided; it will no longer react on messages from that instance or send messages for that instance (if it is a validator).
 In contrast, in theoretical algorithms, even after deciding, validators keep on participating and sending messages.
 In the theoretical setting these validators will help the validator that